 If a student is caught unintentionally plagiarizing, s/he will be sent to the Director for a verbal warning.
 A second violation (intentionally plagiarizing) will result in the student being placed on Academic Probation.
 A third violation will result in immediate dismissal.
 If a student is caught cheating or intentionally plagiarizing, s/he will immediately be placed on Academic Probation.
 A second violation will result in immediate dismissal.
-If a student feels that s/he has been treated or evaluated unfairly by a Specialist, s/he should speak to the Director.
+If a student feels that s/he has been treated or evaluated unfairly by an Instructor, s/he should speak to the Director.

 If a student is late 10 minutes or less to class, s/he will be considered tardy (late); three tardies equal one absence hour.
 If a student is 11 minutes or more late to class, one hour of absence will be marked.
-Specialists have the option of locking their door at the start of the hour so be sure to come to class on time.
+Instructors have the option of locking their door at the start of the hour so be sure to come to class on time.
 If a student leaves early, this will affect his/her attendance.
 If a student leaves in the middle of class for an extended period of time, this will affect his/her attendance as well.

 Students must attend class for the full 20 hours per week to maintain good standing and remain lawfully in F-1 status.

 If a student misses more than 25 hours of class in any term, s/he will immediately be dismissed from the ESL Academy.
 Medical or emergency absences must be approved by the Director and require a note from a doctor.